 Financial Cautionary Tales: How to Prevent Common Financial Breakdowns

-Kate Barr, of course, is with the Nonprofit Assistance Fund which has a wealth of information on its site regarding financial management.
-We encourage you to visit there.
+Kate Barr is with the Nonprofit Assistance Fund, which has a wealth of information on its site regarding financial management.
+We encourage you to visit.

-Here are articles we referenced during the webinar:
+Here are the articles we referenced during the webinar:

 - “The Four Horsemen of the Financial Apocalypse” by Clara Miller

 - “The Executive Director’s Guide to Financial Leadership” by Kate Barr and Jeanne Bell

 - “Improving Nonprofit Decision Making Amid Economic Crisis” by Kate Barr